 Red Palm Oil for Parrots

-Red Palm Oil or Dende Fruit for parrots has received a “bad rap” on some blogs lately, but many avian vets encourage using this nutritious oil to supplement your birds diet, when used as directed.
+Red Palm Oil or Dende Fruit for parrots has received a “bad rap” on some blogs lately, but many avian vets encourage using this nutritious oil to supplement your birds diet, when used as directed (and from sustainable sources).
 I don't know about you, but I trust my Avian Vet to be very knowledgeable about my birds’ nutrition requirements and the effects of good, natural nutrition.
 Sure, they might sell the stuff, but they also sell necessary pharmaceuticals!

 Why Offer Red Palm Oil for Parrots?